1. NILE Terms and Conditions

 - If the Applicant has welfare or pastoral problems or concerns, they should make NILE aware in advance, so that appropriate support can be offered.
 During the Course, Course Participants should contact the Student Welfare Officer if help is needed.

-- NILE reserves the right to exclude a Course Participant from a course in cases of continual non-attendance, persistent anti-social behavior (including aggressive, bullying or discriminatory behavior, or harassment), destruction or theft of property, or any other illegal activity during their time with NILE.
+- NILE reserves the right to exclude a Course Participant from a course in cases of continual non-attendance, persistent anti-social behaviour (including aggressive, bullying or discriminatory behaviour, or harassment), destruction or theft of property, or any other illegal activity during their time with NILE.

 13. Class times and sizes